Rafael Villagómez: 2021

 In 2021 the Mexican made his debut in the FIA Formula 3 Championship for HWA Racelab, racing alongside Matteo Nannini and Oliver Rasmussen, becoming the first driver from Mexico to compete in FIA F3.
 Unfortunately for Villagómez, he was unable to score any points throughout the campaign, finishing 29th in the standings with a best race result of 13th.
 He drove for Van Amersfoort Racing in the post-season test.

 2022

 The following year, Villagómez returned to Formula 3, partnering Franco Colapinto and Reece Ushijima at Van Amersfoort Racing.
 In Imola, he achieved his first ever points finish.
 At the end of the season, he partook in the post-season test remaining with Van Amersfoort Racing in September.

 2023

-The Mexican returned to the championship in 2023, once again driving for Van Amersfoort Racing.
-He is also set to compete in the 2023 Formula Regional Middle East Championship with VAR before the start of his main campaign.
+Having competed in the Formula Regional Middle East Championship during the winter, the Mexican returned to Formula 3 in 2023, once again driving for Van Amersfoort Racing.
+The campaign proved lacklustre, as it only yielded a pair of tenth-placed finishes at the season finale in Monza, leading Villagómez to finish 25th overall for the second successive season.

 FIA Formula 2 Championship

 Villagómez was invited to partake in the 2022 F2 post-season testing with Van Amersfoort Racing.
+He returned to the test in 2023, once again driving for VAR at Yas Island.

+2024

+In January 2024, Villagómez was announced that he would step up to the 2024 FIA Formula 2 Championship, remaining with Van Amersfoort Racing for a fourth consecutive year, partnering up with Enzo Fittipaldi.

+2025

+Villagómez returned to Van Amersfoort Racing for the 2025 FIA Formula 2 season, partnering GB3 graduate John Bennett.
+Villagómez achieved his first podium in FIA Formula 2 with a drive from 22nd to 3rd in the sprint race at the Circuit de Barcelona-Catalunya.